-Variables are containers that you can store text and numbers in for later use.
+Variables are containers in which you can store text and numbers — referred to as the variable's "value" — for later use.
 You can display a variable's value on a widget as text, use it in a conditional logic statement, or manipulate it with a bracketed expression.

 Global variables and their values are accessible from every page in a project, so you can use them to pass information between pages.
 Go to Project > Global Variables to create and manage your project's global variables.

 Setting Global Variable Values